cobaltgit/Quark-Docs/docs/getting-started/index.md

     - For Linux, use the `mkfs.vfat` command.
 - The latest release of Quark, which can be downloaded [here](https://github.com/cobaltgit/Quark/releases/latest)

-See [this page](install.md) for a complete guide to setting up your Smart and SD card for installing Quark.
+See the *Installation* section for a complete guide to setting up your Smart and SD card for installing Quark.